UPDATE 1-Yoox Net-a-Porter shares jump as traders cite Alibaba interest

 (Adds source denying reports, updates shares)

-MILAN, June 26 Shares in Italian online fashion retailer Yoox Net-A-Porter closed up almost 9 percent on Monday as traders cited reported interest from Chinese e-commerce giant Alibaba Group.
+MILAN, June 26 (Reuters) - Shares in Italian online fashion retailer Yoox Net-A-Porter closed up almost 9 percent on Monday as traders cited reported interest from Chinese e-commerce giant Alibaba Group.

 "There are reports Alibaba is interested in buying a stake in Yoox," one of the traders said.